 1. Get the gas out.

 Since there appears to be a relationship between the residual amount of gas and PLSP, then getting all the gas out would seem to be important.
 At a minimum, you should allow the capnoperitoneum to drain from an open, distal trocar (the lowest one) while applying gentle abdominal pressure.
 But better than that is to use the pulmonary recruitment maneuver (PRM).
 To do this, place the patient in 30° of Trendelenburg while opening the most distal trocars (this encourages the gas to rise to the lower abdomen); then have the anesthesia provider provide five manual pulmonary inflations up to 60 cm H20.
 Have the anesthetist hold the last inflation for five seconds.
 This maneuver increases the intra-abdominal pressure.
 Then flatten the patient and remove the trocar.
 This simple step has been shown to reduce PLSP-type pain from 64% to 31% and also reduce postoperative nausea or vomiting from 56.5% to 20.4%.
 It also reduced the need for postoperative pain medication.
-A recent student has shown that this maneuver works just as well even if the inflation pressure is only 40 cm H20.
+A recent study has shown that this maneuver works just as well even if the inflation pressure is only 40 cm H20.

 2. Make smaller holes (but not necessarily fewer).